Oskar Kallas: Personal life

 While studying at the University of Helsinki, Kallas came in contact with the folklorist Kaarle Krohn, under whose guidance he wrote his doctoral thesis (which he defended in 1901).
 On 6 August 1900 he married Krohn's sister, the writer Aino Kallas, at the Helsinki Lutheran church.
 He was then appointed as a lecturer in comparative linguistics at the University of St. Petersburg from 1901 to 1903.

 Career

 In 1903 Kallas worked as a journalist at the newspaper Postimees, as well as a high school teacher in Tartu.
-Kallas became the first principal of Estonia's first girls' school (today's Miina Härma Gymnasium), founded in Tartu in 1906.
+He became the first principal of Estonia's first girls' school (today's Miina Härma Gymnasium), founded in Tartu in 1906.
 In 1909 Kallas was one of the founders of the Estonian National Museum (Eesti Rahva Muuseum) in Tartu and was a volunteer department head for many years.
-Kallas is particularly known for his research on language and culture of the Estonian villages in the area of Ludza in Latgale.
+Kallas is particularly known for his research on the language and culture of the Estonian villages in the area of Ludza in Latgale.

 Diplomacy

-With the Estonian independence in 1918 Kallas joined the diplomatic service Estonia.
+With the Estonian independence in 1918, Kallas joined the diplomatic service of Estonia.
 He was the Estonian representative in Finland.
 From 1922 until his retirement in 1934 Kallas was the Estonian envoy in London.